-The official language is Portuguese, and French is widely spoke along with local languages.
+The official language is Portuguese, and French is widely spoken, along with local languages.

 Hepatitis A, typhoid, yellow fever, MMR (measles-mumps-rubella), and tetanus are all recommended as pre-travel immunisations.
 Cholera vaccinations are not generally recommended for travel to Sao Tome and Principe.
-HIV is not as common as in other African countries, and travellers are not at risk unless they have unprotected sexual contacts or receive injections or blood transfusions.
-Schistosomiasis may be acquired by swimming, wading, or bathing in contaminated fresh water, and travellers are advised to avoid swimming, wading, or rafting in bodies of fresh water, such as lakes, ponds, streams, or rivers.
+HIV is not as common as in other African countries, and travellers are not at risk unless they engage in unprotected sexual contact or receive injections or blood transfusions.
+Schistosomiasis may be acquired through contact with contaminated water, and travellers are advised to avoid swimming, wading, or rafting in bodies of fresh water, such as lakes, ponds, streams, or rivers.

 Medical facilities in Sao Tome and Principe are extremely limited.
 The main healthcare facility is the Ayres Menezes Hospital, located on Sao Tome.
 Be advised that most doctors and hospitals will expect cash payment, regardless of whether you have travel health insurance.
 Serious medical problems will require air evacuation to a country with state-of-the-art medical facilities.
-Travellers are also recommended to carry a personal supply of basic first aid and antibiotics.
+It is also recommended that travellers carry a personal supply of basic first aid and antibiotics.

 In Sao Tome and Principe, customs are fairly casual and relaxed, but you shouldn't wear beachwear anywhere but on the beach.
 It is considered polite to ask a local's permission before taking their picture, and do not try to photograph the palace.
 Sao Tomeans are very respectful of older people and those with high social status.
-It is considered a privilege to be invited into a person's home, and you should remove your shoes if you are.
+It is considered a privilege to be invited into a person's home, and you should remove your shoes upon entering.

-Visitors to Sao Tome and Principe may import a reasonable quantity of tobacco and perfume.
+Visitors to Sao Tome and Principe may import a reasonable quantity of tobacco and perfume for personal use.
 Alcoholic beverages and lottery tickets are prohibited.